mmaalvarez/regMUSE-XAE/README.md

  - a single and unique resampling is used at each epoch
  - no EarlyStopping (instead I recover the epoch with lowest validation loss)
  - no mapping of signatures to COSMIC
- - no non-negative weights constraint in the decoder (kernel_constraint=NonNeg()), since regional signature weights can be negative
+ - it's optional to have the non-negative weights constraint in the decoder (kernel_constraint=NonNeg())
  - each sample's exposure to each signature is obtained
  - it's possible to change the batch size, the % of samples used for validation, and the dimensions (neurons) of the 1st encoder layer (the 2nd and 3rd are fractions thereof)
  - parallelization of number of signatures, and all of the previous point, is done externally with Nextflow